pjakiela/IE-in-R/E3-DD1.md

 t.test(rate1Before)$stderr
 ```

 to confirm that your standard error calculation (above) is correct.
 Now, let's figure out which values R generates and stores when you call the `t.test()` function.
-To do this, set assign the `t.test()` command above to a variable, chopping off `$stderr`.
-Then, call the `names()` function on that variable.
+To do this, call the `help()` function on the `t.test()` function, and then scroll down to the 'Values' section of the help page.
+Note that you can call `t.test()$any_of_those_values` to extract any one of those values.
 What are the names of the mentioned values?

 ### Question 2